Evaluating Concept Filtering Defenses against Child Sexual Abuse Material Generation by Text-to-Image Models

 Since legal and ethical barriers would apply to most, if not all, concept filtering defense designers, this problem is pervasive.
 Deciding which concepts would be adequate proxies to cover all relevant aspects runs into the same challenges as determining suitable winning criteria for the security game and it is thus a hard problem.

-\parabf{Understanding the impact of filtering on model generality.} Finally, to be deployable in practice, a defense must not impair the main functionality of the system.
-In the case of T2I models, it should not prevent the generation of any (non-CSAM and non-children) images from text.
-Yet, we show that filtering children has an impact on certain concepts (see Sec.~\ref{sec:unintended_consequences}).
-During our experiments we anecdotally observed other shifts (like more ``mother'' generations depicting women with head coverings in filtered models compared to unfiltered models).
-To ensure that concept filtering can be widely adopted as a prevention measure, we need new metrics and evaluation methods to quantify how filtering affects model generality and its downstream implications (e.g., potential introduction of bias).
+\parabf{Understanding the impact of filtering on model generality.} To be deployable in practice, defenses must not impair the main functionality of the system.
+Defenses for T2I models should not prevent the generation of any (non-CSAM and non-children) images.
+Yet, we show that filtering children can impact the generation of child-related concepts (see Sec.~\ref{sec:unintended_consequences}).
+We anecdotally observed other shifts (like more ``mother'' generations depicting women with head coverings in filtered models compared to unfiltered models).
+To ensure that concept filtering can be widely adopted as a prevention measure, new metrics and evaluation methods are needed to quantify how filtering affects model generality and its downstream implications (e.g., potential introduction of bias).